 Space Whale Aesop: "Stopover In a Quiet Town": Don't drink and drive, or you'll wake up in a toy town owned by a gigantic extraterrestrial little girl after having been abducted.

-Stock Footage: The countdown and launch footage from "I Shot an Arrow into the Air" was reused in "People Are Alike All Over".
+The countdown and launch footage from "I Shot an Arrow into the Air" was reused in "People Are Alike All Over".

 Footage of the C-57-D from Forbidden Planet appears in some episodes.
 At the end of "The Monsters are Due on Maple Street" the footage is disguised by being shown upside down and backwards - this was achieved by simply turning the clip upside down before splicing it in.
+In "To Serve Man", however, although the full-size C-57-D landing ramp is used, the Kanamit spaceship's takeoff is represented by one of the eponymous Earth vs. the Flying Saucers, animated by Ray Harryhausen.

 Subtext: "The Fugitive" might also seem creepy to modern eyes.
 Especially when it's revealed that the elderly man eventually marries the little girl.
 Of course, he's a shapeshifting alien who's actually handsome and can take on a younger form and he waited until she got older before marrying her, but it still sounds a bit squicky.

-Take That: The entirety of "Showdown with Rance McGrew" against the TV westerns of the time.
+The entirety of "Showdown with Rance McGrew" against the TV westerns of the time.
 It also serves as a deconstruction of sorts.
 Serling hated the Westerns of the time, deeming them too unrealistic and predictable, and later went on to make a Western series (The Loner) himself.

 The hour long episode "The Bard" features a hack writer who, while reseaching a book of black magic, inadvertently brings William Shakespeare back from the dead, and uses him as a literal ghost writer.
-Serling uses this setup to parody everything about television at the time including sponsers making inane changes, and the concept of taking a half hour show and making an hour show of it, such as CBS did to Zone that season, much to Serling's dismay.
+Serling uses this setup to parody everything about television at the time including sponsors making inane changes, and the concept of taking a half hour show and making an hour show of it, such as CBS did to Zone that season, much to Serling's dismay.

 Tall Tale: "Hocus-Pocus and Frisby" features a man who continually tells tall tales.
 During the episode he's abducted by aliens (ironically, because they believe all his stories) and escapes, but when he tells his friends, they believe he is just Crying Wolf.
 (Of course, the whole episode could be a tall tale... from Rod Serling's point of view.)